-The standards for motor vehicle record checks are similar.
+The standards for DOT background checks are similar.
 Rideshare companies only look for major moving violations and repeat minor offenses in a short period of time.

 While some rideshare companies pledge to perform yearly checks into their drivers’ criminal status and driving records to keep up to date with their lives, this is rarely considered a legal imperative, allowing companies operating in more lenient regions to skirt this responsibility.